mlflow/mlflow/docs/source/quickstart.rst

 - :ref:`Launch a tracking server <tracking_server>` on a remote machine.

 - Alternatively, sign up for `Databricks Community Edition <https://databricks.com/try-databricks>`_, which comes bundled with a hosted, auto-updating tracking server that lies behind authentication.
+Note that Community Edition is intended for quick experimentation rather than production use cases.
-  Then, run ``databricks configure`` to create a credentials file for MLflow, specifying https://community.cloud.databricks.com as the host.
+  After signing up, run ``databricks configure`` to create a credentials file for MLflow, specifying https://community.cloud.databricks.com as the host.

 You can then :ref:`log to the remote tracking server <logging_to_a_tracking_server>`, e.g. by